SC Internacional: Falling short (1980s)

-In the 1989 Copa Libertadores, Internacional started poorly; they managed to progress to the Round of 16 but only after finishing third in their group, winning only two matches, drawing once and losing three.
-However, that would change in the knockout stages as Inter defeated five-times Libertadores winners Peñarol 1–2 in Montevideo and 6–2 in Porto Alegre.
-The quarter-finals saw the team face off against Brazilian champions Bahia in a rematch of the Brasileirao finals they disputed a few months earlier; this time, Internacional beat Bahia 1–0 at home and ground out a 0–0 draw to progress to the semi-finals and exact revenge on the tricolor de aço.
+In the 1989 Copa Libertadores, nine years after the 1980 final, Internacional got close to the Libertadores title once more.
+After a poor star on the competition; the team managed to progress to the Round of 16 but only after finishing third in their group, winning only two matches, drawing once and losing three.
+However, that would change in the knockout stages as Inter defeated five-times winners Peñarol 1–2 in Montevideo and 6–2 in Porto Alegre.
+The quarter-finals saw the team face off against Brazilian champions Bahia in a rematch of the Brasileirão finals of a few months earlier; this time, Internacional beat Bahia 1–0 at home and ground out a 0–0 draw to progress.
 The semifinals had Internacional face off against a tough opponent: Olimpia, who were the reigning champions of Paraguay.
-Olimpia, who were winners of the 1979 Copa Libertadores, were blossoming in their second golden era with players such as Ever Almeida, Gabriel González, Adriano Samaniego, and star Raúl Vicente Amarilla, all coached by legend Luis Cubilla.
-The first match took place in Asunción; Inter managed to win 0–1 and were full of confidence in the return leg back home.
-However, Olimpia managed a spirited comeback and won the return leg 2–3 silencing the torcidas at the Beira-Rio.
+Olimpia, were blossoming in their second golden era with players such as Ever Almeida, Gabriel González, Adriano Samaniego, and star Raúl Vicente Amarilla, all coached by Luis Cubilla.
+After winning the first semifinal match at Defensores del Chaco 1-0, the team led by Abel Braga played for a draw at home to secure a spot in the final.
+Excited, 69,928 Inter fans packed the Beira-Rio, some of them already waving banners saying 'Inter, champions of America.'
+Little did they know that the dream would turn into a nightmare.
+Olimpia managed a spirited comeback and won the return leg 2–3 silencing the Beira-Rio.
 Inter even had a penalty kick in their favor, which was failed to convert into goal.
 Since the aggregate was tied at 3–3, a penalty shootout ensued to decide the finalist, and Olimpia won 3–5, eliminating the Colorados.
-This elimination has been dubbed by fans as "O desastre do Beira-Rio".
+This elimination has been dubbed as the worst trauma lived by the supporters at the Beira-Rio stadium.

-The fourth star

-In 1992, Internacional won its fourth national title, the Brazilian Cup, against Fluminense.
-The first leg in Rio de Janeiro was a 2–1 defeat.
-The return leg before a packed Beira-Rio saw the team coached by Antônio Lopes come back to win 1–0.
-The club secured the title with the away goals rule.

-Copa Libertadores and afterwards
+Even though the 1980s were not successful for the club, the decade marked the emergence of some players who became major stars in Brazilian football, such as midfielder Dunga and goalkeeper Taffarel, world champions in 1994 with the Brazilian national team, as well as talents like Luís Carlos Winck, Aloísio and Pinga.
+Because of that, Internacional found itself as the base for the national team again, in 1984.
+The last time this has happened was in 1956, when eight footballers out of the 22-player squad called up for the national team for the Pan-American Games played for Internacional.
+At the 1984 Summer Olympics, Internacional had their whole squad called up, creating a Brazilian side known as "Sele/Inter".
+Brazil lost to France in the final and won the silver medal.
+That same group would help Internacional become Brazilian runners-up in 1987 and 1988.